This free ribbed bonnet pattern is perfect for newborn photo props! See all my photo prop patterns here —this one’s at the bottom!

 Broken Rib Pixie

-The Charm of the Broken Rib Bonnet
+The Classic Look: Broken Rib Bonnet

 Broken Rib Bonnet

-The Enchantment of the Pixie Bonnet
+The Whimsical Option: Pixie Bonnet

 Broken Rib Pixie